jeremychang9/Dynamic-Plug-and-Play-Rational-Speech-Act-Framework/README.md

 ```
 cd /GenerationModel/
 ```

+2. Manually change the settings of attribute models in  run_DPPRSA_blenderbot_master.py/run_DPPRSA_llama_master.py, the settings can refer to the meta file located at: StrategyClassifier_head/output_llama/ and EmotionClassifier_head/output_llama/

-2. Response Generation with DPPRSA and the attribute models.
+3. Response Generation with DPPRSA and the attribute models.

-  You should manually change the following commands in the shell file before running it.
+  You should manually change the following commands in the shell file before running it:

 * load_checkpoint: the location where you place your generation model.
 * num_iterations: the perturbation time DPPRSA performs.
 * emo_weight & str_weight: the base weighting of the attribute when neutral.